fourjuaneight/blog/content/uses.md

 draft: false
 ---

-Here's some of the stuff I use for work and procrastination.
+Here's some of the stuff I use on the daily.

 ## Hardware
-I used to be a Mac guy.
-Maybe I still am.
-But after having to part ways with my M1 Air, I started using an old gaming PC I built a while back.
-I'm not a lunatic, so I replaced Windows with Linux —Pop OS specifically.
-Now, I don't think I'd go back to Mac.

-**Update (2022-02)**: I was provided a new (as of this update) M1 Max MacBook Pro by my employer.
-Which is overkill for my work, but it's a fantastic laptop.
-The Linux PC is currently serving as a Plex server in my closet.
+I run a Linux server out of my closet.
+It hosts my Plex library, my manga library, and a local backup of my photos and cloud files.
+However, for work, I use a MacBook Pro that my employer provided.

-- **[CalDigit TS4](https://www.caldigit.com/thunderbolt-station-4/)** - This thing powers everything on my desktop from a single Thunderbolt cable; audio gear, peripherals, and monitors.
+- **[CalDigit TS4](https://www.caldigit.com/thunderbolt-station-4/)** - This thing powers everything on my desk from a single Thunderbolt cable; audio gear, peripherals, and monitors.
 It even charges my MacBook.
 Amazing little dock.
 - **[LG 27UK650-W](https://www.lg.com/us/monitors/lg-27UK650-W-4k-uhd-led-monitor)** - It takes some calibration to make it look just right.
 But once it does, it's a solid workhorse of a display.
 I have two of these stacked vertically.
 - **[Keychron V10 (Alice Layout)](https://www.keychron.com/collections/all-keyboards/products/keychron-v10-alice-layout-qmk-custom-mechanical-keyboard?variant=40358750158937)** - After years with a HHKB Pro 2, I swapped it out with this Alice layout.
 It's far more comfortable for me and how I position my hands while I type.
 I swapped out the switches for some [Zealios V2s (67g)](https://zealpc.net/products/zealio?variant=6502846147).
 - **[Logitech MX Ergo](https://www.logitech.com/en-us/products/mice/mx-ergo-wireless-trackball-mouse.html)** - So nice and comfortable.